argahsuknesib/EMSE_FrontEnd_Cours/2_toolchain/presentation/slides.md

 to include source maps, they are all a compromise between :

 - generation time
-- quality of original source
+- quality of mapping to the original source

 ---

 # Source maps

-Launch `npm run start`, and with Chrome Developper Tools, see that you can but a breakpoint into your original `main.js`, although it is `main.bundle.js` that is running.
+Launch `npm run start`, and with Chrome Developper Tools, see that you can put a breakpoint into your original `main.js`, although it is `main.bundle.js` that is running.

 ---